 Receiving her Ph.D. in sociology from the University of California, Davis, she pursued her interests in women’s history and medical sociology

 and eventually focused on the rise of 19th and 20th Century women’s organizations, especially the American Woman’s Club Movement, and

 their role in securing women’s right to vote in the United States.
-Patty began her teaching career at Sacramento City College in Sacramento, California,
+Patty began her teaching career at Sacramento City College in Sacramento,

 project entitled, Telling Their Stories.

 As a dean, she organized and facilitated the Annual Southern California Regional Academic Deans’ Retreat, drawing participants from

 community colleges throughout the Los Angeles area.
 In addition, she transformed COC’s Honors program from a student club to an

 academic program.
 Patty also worked with UCLA and Santa Barbara City College on a three-year collaborative FIPSE grant creating and

 implementing a one semester, 12-unit Skills for Healthy Aging Resources and Programs (SHARP) Certificate emphasizing the area of